zama-ai/fhevm/docs/guides/frontend/webpack.md

 },
 ```

-## ReferenceError: Buffer is not defined
+## Error message: ReferenceError: Buffer is not defined

 If you encounter this issue with the Node Buffer object, you should offer an alternative solution.
 Similar issues might arise with different Node objects.
 In such cases, install the corresponding browserified npm package and include the fallback as follows.

 ```javascript
 resolve: {